kkasravi/edison/lesson5.md

 8. Run the script
    * ./yourname

-## Let's get the length of all the characters in your name using commands and unix pipes
+## Let's get the length of all the characters in your name using commands and unix pipes on the command line
 1. Print your name to the terminal
    * `yournamebackwards="<lastnamebackwards> <firstnamebackwards>"`
    * `echo $yournamebackwards`